 Food For Thought

 It’s your blog and you can do whatever you want with it.
 Some obsess over every aspect of control over it and some are way more chill.
 I do recommend you ensure your blog stays operational even though you’re not available.
-Unless you’re at the stage where your blog runs on auto pilot or you have a team working with you to handle things it only makes sense.
+Unless you’re at the stage where your blog runs on auto pilot or you have a team of VA’s working with you to handle things it only makes sense.
 It’s not so hard to do living in the digital age we’re in.
-And you can still have plenty of time to enjoy the vacay!:)